Thursday, October 5, 2023

 There were few games in 1979 when Cromwell was a pure CB but that was just because of injury to the starters--not because that was part of any packages on those days.
 Later in Cromwell's career -- under Fritz Shurmur -- Cromwell would play dime linebacker, adding that to his repertoire.

-So, the main takeaways of this post is to reiterate are that Tampa-2 was not used in Tampa first.
+So, the main takeaway of this post is to reiterate are that Tampa-2 was not used in Tampa first.
 It was in Pittsburgh where Tony Dungy learned it.
-Another is Bud Carson ran a form of inverted Tampa-2 in the late 1970s.
+Another is Bud Carson ran at least a form of inverted Tampa-2 in the late 1970s.

 5 comments: